Education (EDUC)

 EDUC 598.
 Education of Special Populations of Gifted Students.
 3 Credits.

-Overview of theory, research, and practical suggestions about educating special populations of gifted students, e.g., minorities, emotionally handicapped, learning disabled, physically handicapped, sensory handicapped and speech impaired.
+Overview of theory, research, and practical suggestions about educating special populations of gifted students, e.g., minorities, emotionally disabled, learning disabled, physically disabled, sensory disabled and speech impaired.
 The aim is to sketch several definitions of giftedness, then to apply these to special populations and apply this knowledge to the classroom.

 EDUC 599.
 Theory and Development of Creativity.
 3 Credits.